tokox/sio-tool/README.md

   st pull              Pull the latest codes of current problem into current
                        path.
-  st stress-test abc   Stresstest a program with your solve, brute force solution and tests generator. st upgrade           Upgrade the "st" to the latest version from GitHub.
+  st stress-test abc   Stresstest a program with your solve, brute force solution and tests generator. st db add            Add a new task to the database with problems you solved (problems parsed by sio-tool are automatically added) st db find -n "square"
+					   Find all problems in the database which contain the string "square" (ignoring capitalization) st db goto -n "square" -c 100
+					   Returns the path of the task with name that contains "square" and has contest id 100 (if you configure your shell correctly it can automatically cd in to the path (example of .bashrc below)) st upgrade           Upgrade the "st" to the latest version from GitHub.